unkwntech/CornacopiaOfLunacy/D&D/School of Shadows Wizard.md

 # School of Shadows Wizard

-Many look to the stars for inspiration, you however look to the shadows.
-As a member of the School of Shadows you seek to hide yourself your actions, and sometimes your intentions.
-While some find themselves suited lay in wait using the shadows as cover, others of your ilk find the shadows a place to obtain information and seek out knowledge.
-Most consider light to be a fundamental component of the Weave practitioners of shadow know that the shadows are not merely a the absence of light but are themselves alive!
+Many look to the stars for inspiratio;, you, however, look to the shadows.
+As a member of the School of Shadows, you seek to obfuscate yourself, your actions, and sometimes your intentions.
+While some find themselves suited to lie in wait using the shadows as cover, others of your ilk find the shadows a place to obtain information and seek out knowledge.
+Most consider light to be a fundamental component of the Weave - practitioners of the School of Shadows know that the shadows are not merely a the absence of light but are themselves alive!

 ## Shadow's Apprentice

-Beginning when you select this school at 2nd level, you gain darkvision to a range of 60 feet, or gain an additional 60 feet if you already have darkvision.
-You gain proficiency in stealth.
-You gain proficiency in any intimidation, persuasion or deception checks that rely on your use of illusion.
+Beginning when you select this school at 2nd level, you gain darkvision to a range of 60 feet, or gain an additional 30 feet if you already have darkvision.
+In addition, you gain proficiency in stealth, and you apply your proficiency modifier in any intimidation, persuasion or deception checks that rely on your use of illusion magic.

 ### Familiarity of Shadows

-When you choose this school at 2nd level, you learn the spell Find Familiar this spell is always prepared and does not count against your count of known spells.
+When you choose this school at 2nd level, you learn the spell Find Familiar.
+This spell is always prepared and does not count against your number of prepared spells.
 You may summon a Shadow as your familiar.
-In addition you gain advantage in stealth checks if your shadow familiar assists you.
+In addition, your Shadow familiar can use the Help action to provide advantage on any stealth rolls you may make when in dim light or darkness.

 ## The Darkening Path